fosskers/aura/doc/source/guides/localisation.rst

 STEP SIX - YOU'VE HELPED OTHERS WHO SPEAK YOUR LANGUAGE
 -------------------------------------------------------

 You've done a great thing by increasing Aura's usability.
-Your name will be included in both Aura's README and in its ``-V`` version message.
+Your name will be included in both Aura's README and in its :command:`-V` version message.
 Thanks a lot for your hard work!